Hall Pass

 Hall Pass is a 2011 American comedy film produced and directed by the Farrelly brothers and co-written by them along with Pete Jones, the writer/director of Stolen Summer.
-It stars Owen Wilson and Jason Sudeikis.
+It stars Owen Wilson, Jason Sudeikis, Jenna Fischer, Richard Jenkins and Christina Applegate.

 Rick and Fred, two husbands who are having difficulty in their marriages, are given hall passes by their wives: for one week, they are allowed to have sex with other women.

-It was theatrically released on February 25, 2011.
-The film received mixed critical reviews and was a moderate box office success by grossing over $83 million.
+The film was produced by New Line Cinema, Conundrum Entertainment and Charles B. Wessler Entertainment and distributed by Warner Bros.
+Pictures, and was theatrically released on February 25, 2011.
+The film received mixed reviews from critics and was a moderate box office success by grossing over $83 million.

 Plot

 Best friends Rick and Fred are in stagnant marriages with their wives, Grace and Maggie.
 The two discuss how they miss their single days, so Grace and Maggie give them a "hall pass": a week during which they can have sex with other women.
 Rick and Fred try to pick up women with their friends Gary, Flats, and Hog Head while Maggie and Grace decide they should get hall passes, too.

-On day one of hall pass week, Rick and Fred decide to eat before going to a local bar but become too tired after eating to stay out longer.

-On day two, they eat hash brownies and play golf but get too high and wreak havoc on the golf course.

-On day three, Rick and Fred go to a bar with their friends but fail to impress the women there.
-They get drunk to loosen up, but wind up getting into a bar fight.

-On day four, they suffer the hangovers from day three.

-On day five, Rick goes to his favorite coffee shop, where he flirts with the attractive waitress named Leigh, angering her co-worker Brent, who wants her for himself.
+Four days into the week, Rick goes to his favorite coffee shop, where he flirts with the attractive waitress named Leigh, angering her co-worker Brent, who wants her for himself.
 Rick and Leigh later meet at her gym and she invites him for a beer after they work out.
 Rick falls asleep in the hot tub for several hours, leaving his muscles too weak to use; two naked men have to help him leave.
-Meanwhile, Grace and Gerry get closer, and Maggie finds herself attracted to Gerry's coach.
+Meanwhile, Grace and a minor league baseball player named Gerry get closer, and Maggie finds herself attracted to Gerry's coach.

 On day six, Rick and Fred go to a bar with their single, womanizing friend Coakley, where Rick meets his children's babysitter Paige, who has just turned 21 and is partying with her aunt Meg.
 Paige is attracted to Rick, but he turns her down to dance with Leigh.
 Later, Rick parties at Coakley's while Fred takes a girl to his hotel room.
 However, she feels sick and, after a minor incident in the bathroom, is sent home in a taxi by Fred before anything happens.
 Later that evening, Meg shows up at the room and mistaking Fred for Rick, seduces him.